ISS Degree Requirements

 ISS Major Requirements

 The second largest component of your bachelor’s degree is your 60-credit academic major in Integrated Social Sciences.
 ISS students are allowed to apply 10-15 credits of prior course work in the social sciences toward the major.
 Your adviser will help you decide which credits to apply to the major so that your course work makes both practical and intellectual sense.
 The minimum requirement is 45 credits completed “in residence” in the ISS program after admission.
 The residence requirement in the major ensures that all ISS students reap the full benefit of the integrated learning experience in the major and simultaneously meet the UW 45-credit residence requirement.

 The third degree component is elective credit.
 Electives are courses from any discipline that you choose for intellectual, professional, or personal development.
 You may choose electives from the ISS curriculum (i.e., additional courses from the thematic areas beyond the minimum you need for the major).
-Or, as with general education requirements, you may choose Group Start or Individual Start online courses, or transfer courses.
+Or, as with general education requirements, you may choose Group Start or Self-paced online courses, or transfer courses.
 How many total transferable credits you had upon entering the program will determine whether or not you need elective credits to reach 180.

 Please visit our Degree Planning page for more information about scheduling and course planning.